sc-ventures/cloudbreak-documentation/docs/azure-data.md

 1. Register an application and add it to the ADLS account, as described in *Step 1* and *Step 2* of [How to configure authentication with ADLS](https://community.hortonworks.com/articles/105994/how-to-configure-authentication-with-adls.html).

-[Comment]: <> (Is this correct?
-Is Owner role required?)

     > Do not perform the *Step 3* described in this article.
 Cloudbreak automates this step.

-2. In Cloudbreak web UI, on the **Cloud Storage** page of the create a cluster wizard, provide the following parameters for your registered application:
+2. In Cloudbreak web UI, on the advaned **Cloud Storage** page of the create a cluster wizard, select **Use existing ADLS storage**.

+3. Provide the following parameters for your registered application:

     * **ADLS Account Name**: This is the ADL account that your application was assigned to.
     * **Application ID**: You can find it in your application's settings.